bshinnny/SplitwiseClone/API-Docs/expenses.md

       "message": "Validation error",
       "statusCode": 400,
       "errors": {
-        "endDate": "endDate cannot be on or before startDate" }
+        "description": "Description required",
+        "amount": "Amount must be a number and is required", }
     }
     ```

-* Error response: Couldn't find a Spot with the specified id
+* Error response: Couldn't find a User, Recipient or Group with given Id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json